 The Remuneration Report provides an overview and understanding of Remgro’s remuneration principles, policy and practices.
 The remuneration of directors and prescribed officers is disclosed in the Remuneration Report.
 The Board has decided that independent non-executive directors should not be remunerated by means of a base fee and attendance fee in respect of their Board and committee obligations.
 The fee paid to non-executive directors is thus a fixed annual fee.
 This was decided as many directors add significant value to the Remgro Group outside of the formal Board and committee meetings, sometimes greater than they might do within the confines of a formal meeting.

-With effect from 2017, Remgro tables its Remuneration Policy and Remuneration Implementation Report for separate non-binding advisory votes by shareholders at its Annual General Meetings.
+With effect from 2017, Remgro tables its Remuneration Policy and Remuneration Implementation Report for separate non-binding advisory votes by shareholders at its AGMs.
 In the event of a 25% or more dissenting vote on the Remuneration Policy or Remuneration Implementation Report (or both) the Remuneration and Nomination Committee will engage with the dissenting shareholders as recommended by King IV.

-Remgro’s Remuneration Policy and Remuneration Imple-mentation Report were tabled for separate non-binding advisory votes at Remgro’s Annual General Meeting held on 28 November 2019.
-At the meeting, 93.99% and 94.97% of the ordinary shareholders, which excludes the votes of the B ordinary shareholders, voted in favour of the Remuneration Policy and Remuneration Implementation Report, respectively.
+Remgro’s Remuneration Policy and Remuneration Imple-mentation Report were tabled for separate non-binding advisory votes at Remgro’s AGM held on 30 November 2020.
+At the meeting, 88.7% and 92.9% of the ordinary shareholders, which excludes the votes of the B ordinary shareholders, voted in favour of the Remuneration Policy and Remuneration Implementation Report, respectively.